ADAning/animal-well-flute/README.md

 - **Jianpu to Direction Conversion**: Automatically converts songs written in Jianpu into the game's 8-directional input sequence.
 - **Song Library**: Manage a local library of songs defined in simple `.yaml` files.
 - **CLI Player**: "Plays" songs in the terminal, displaying the sequence of directional inputs with timing.
+- **Jianpu Auto Importer(Experimental)**: This feature parses an image of a numbered jianpu, converting it into the project's standard .yaml song format.
+Typically, only minor modifications are needed to make the song playable. **Only support Gemini-2.5 and Doubao Seed 1.6 now.**
 - **Extensible**: Easily add new songs by creating new `.yaml` files.
+- **Interactive TUI**: A user-friendly text-based interface for easy navigation and operation.

-### Coming Soon
+### TODO List

-- [x] **Expanded Song Library**: More pre-converted songs will be added to the library.
-Community contributions for new songs are highly encouraged!
+- [x] ~~**Expanded Song Library**: More pre-converted songs will be added to the library.
+Community contributions for new songs are highly encouraged!~~
-- [x] **Jianpu Auto Importer(Experimental)**: This feature parses an image of a numbered jianpu, converting it into the project's standard .yaml song format.
-Typically, only minor modifications are needed to make the song playable. **Only support Gemini and Doubao now.**
+- [x] ~~**Jianpu Auto Importer**: This feature parses an image of a numbered jianpu, converting it into the project's standard .yaml song format.~~
+- [x] ~~**Interactive TUI**: A text-based user interface for selecting songs and functions is available via `python cli.py interactive`.~~
-- [ ] **GUI Support**: A simple interactive interface that allows users to select songs and set parameters.
+- [ ] **Full GUI Support**: A graphical user interface for a more visual experience.

 ## How It Works

+### Jianpu to Flute Conversion

 The flute in *Animal Well* is played using 8 directions on a controller, corresponding to the 8 notes of a C Major scale.
-This tool works by mapping the provided Jianpu notation to these in-game directions.
+The game also allows for pitch modification: holding the button that corresponds to note `1` while playing another note lowers its pitch by an octave, and holding the button for note `3` raises it by a semitone.
+This tool works by mapping the provided Jianpu notation to these in-game directional inputs, including the necessary holds for pitch shifting.

-1.  **Parse**: It reads the `jianpu` list from a `.yaml` song file.
+-   **Parse**: It reads the `jianpu` list from a `.yaml` song file.
-2.  **Convert**: It translates each Jianpu symbol (e.g., `5`, `h1`, `(3 2)`) into its corresponding directional input, applying any necessary transposition based on the chosen strategy.
+-   **Convert**: It translates each Jianpu symbol (e.g., `5`, `h1`, `(3 2)`) into its corresponding directional input, applying any necessary transposition based on the chosen strategy.
-3.  **Play**: It displays the final directional sequence in the command line, providing a clear guide for in-game performance.
+-   **Play**: It displays the final directional sequence in the command line, providing a clear guide for in-game performance.

+### Jianpu Auto Importer

+This feature leverages a **multimodal large language model (MLLM)** to provide an end-to-end solution for converting Jianpu images directly into the project's `.yaml` song format.
+The MLLM handles the entire process seamlessly: it analyzes the image, recognizes the musical notation, and generates the final, structured `.yaml` content, automating the transcription process from start to finish.

 ## Installation